muarshad01/DeepSeek/Notes/lecture12_notes.md

 $$

 * __Note__: $W_Q(8,4)$ remains the same.
-* Instead of caching two large matrices, $K \& V$, we only cache one smaller, lower dimensional matrix $C_{KV}$.
-This single matrix becomes our highly efficient cache.
+* Instead of caching two large matrices, $K$ and $V$, we only cache one smaller, lower dimensional matrix $C_{KV}$.
+This single matrix becomes our highly-efficient cache.
 * When we need the full Keys ($K$) and Values($V$), we can resonstruct them on-the-fly from the compressed latent representation ($C_{KV}$).

 ***